 The key technical distinctions:

-• No user accounts — no email, no password, no server-side identity
+- No user accounts — no email, no password, no server-side identity

-• No third-party advertising — no ad networks with access to your health context
+- No third-party advertising — no ad networks with access to your health context

-What about Apple HealthKit?
+What about Apple Health?

-Apple HealthKit is on-device by default.
-When an app writes cycle data to HealthKit, that data is stored in Apple's encrypted health database on your iPhone.
-It only leaves your device if you explicitly enable iCloud Health sync — and even then, it's end-to-end encrypted and not accessible to Apple.4
+Apple Health is on-device by default.
+Data stored in Apple Health lives in Apple's encrypted health database on your iPhone.
+It only leaves your device if you explicitly enable iCloud Health sync — and even then, it's end-to-end encrypted and not accessible to Apple.

 What to look for in a private period tracker